 - Make sure you ask us about the procedure and recovery process.
 By learning everything about the process, you will know what to expect and be better prepared for it.
 You should also ask if the dentist recommends that you have every one of your missing teeth replaced with an implant or if a hybrid solution would be better for you.

 - In the dental implant procedure, a titanium post is implanted under the gums and secured to the jawbone.
 Over the course of a few months, the process of osseointegration will take place and the jawbone will become fused with the implant.
 Once done, the jawbone will provide the same level of stability to the new tooth that it did to the natural one.

-Check out what others are saying about our dental services on Yelp: Helpful Dental Information Port Charlotte
+Check out what others are saying about our dental services on Google: Helpful Dental Information Port Charlotte

 For more helpful dental information, read our website or call (941) 676-9225 to schedule an appointment with Matthew Navidomskis.
 At Dragonfly Dental of Port Charlotte we will be happy to answer any questions you have about oral health from our Port Charlotte dental office.